dehaitest/MCP_test/README.md

 ---

-## 🗂 Filesystem Server

-This is a code generation agent that reads your requirements and produces runnable code in a local directory.
+`codegen.py` is a code generation agent that reads your requirements and produces runnable code in a local directory.

 ### Setup

 1. Write a configuration file named `server.config`.
 This file should specify the target directory path where the output files will be written by the agent.